1.1 We are committed to safeguarding the privacy of Empower Missions’ website visitors and service users. Our website is www.empowermissions.org.

 - Our details

-13.1 This website is owned and operated by Christian Hjortland.
+13.1 This website belongs to Christian Hjortland.
 Empower Missions is run on a voluntary basis, with the base in Sweden.

 13.2 You can contact us by using our website contact form.